harrycresswell/harry/site/content/notes/TIL01-new-sanity-project.md

 +++
-title = "TIL #1 – Starting a new Sanity project" date = "2019-07-09T15:11:58+02:00"
-description = "Sanity is a headless CMS that allows you to structure your content by building custom schemas and deliver it as a flexible API, which you can then query using a front-end of your choice. " slug = "01-new-sanity-project"
+title = "Starting a new Sanity project" date = "2019-07-09T15:11:58+02:00" description = "Sanity is a headless CMS that allows you to structure your content by building custom schemas and deliver it as a flexible API, which you can then query using a front-end of your choice. " slug = "01-new-sanity-project"